 10: Acoustic sound catching panels

-So this is slightly more expensive, but I’ve listed it here as well as in the expensive section because there’s such a range of price here.
-You can get some REALLY cheap foam acoustic panels to stick on your walls that really make a difference.
+So this is slightly more expensive, but I’ve listed it here as well as in the expensive section because there’s such a range of prices here.
+You can get some of the best acoustic foam to stick on your walls that really make a difference.
+These panels absorb sound effectively.

-However, you can also (if you want) spend thousands on more effective higher quality sound panels as well, so it’s entirely down to your budget.
+However, you can also (if you want) spend thousands on more effective higher-quality soundproof wall panels as well, so it’s entirely down to your budget.

 Soundproofing existing walls – the 10 best ways